 Wacom Cintiq deals

-The Cintiq range now consists of the Cintiq 22 and the Cintiq 16, which both feature 1920x1080 full HD displays, with anti-glare, reduced parallax, and foldable legs.
+The current Cintiq range consists of two models: the Cintiq 22 and the Cintiq 16.
+They both feature HD displays with anti-glare and reduced parallax, and foldable legs.
 The screens are capable of 72% of NTSC colour gamut and connect via HDMI and USB-A ports.

-These are great quality machines, but as we move into a world where increasingly high resolutions are demanded, it's worth bearing the screen resolution and pen sensitivity limitations in mind.
+These are great quality machines, but as we move into a world where increasingly high resolutions are demanded, it's worth bearing the screen resolution limitations in mind.

 Read our Wacom Cintiq 16 review for more.
 Below you'll find the best prices in your region.